TmmmmmR/python-app/README.md

-# Course outline OWASP Bay Area
+# Course outline advanced appsec!

 Hello everybody and welcome to this offensive workshop for the OWASP Bay Area!
 This file contains the outline for the course.